Scientific Misconduct in Research

 The Research Integrity Officer will define the subject matter of the investigation in a written charge to the committee that

-• Informs the committee that in order to determine that the respondent committed research misconduct it must find that a preponderance of the evidence establishes that: (1) research misconduct, as defined in this policy, occurred (respondent has the burden of proving by a preponderance of the evidence that he or she did not engage in research misconduct because of honest error or a difference of opinion); (2) the research misconduct is a significant departure from accepted practices of the relevant research community; and (3) the respondent committed the research misconduct intentionally, knowingly, or recklessly; and
+1. Research misconduct, as defined in this policy, occurred (respondent has the burden of proving by a preponderance of the evidence that they did not engage in research misconduct because of honest error or a difference of opinion);

 The Research Integrity Officer, with the assistance of institutional counsel, will convene the first meeting of the investigation committee to review the charge, the inquiry report, and the prescribed procedures and standards for the conduct of the investigation, including the necessity for confidentiality and for developing a specific investigation plan.
 The investigation committee will be provided with a copy of these instructions, and where PHS funding is involved, the PHS regulation.